| Nothing is harder to categorize than an artist as

 Bill Rusedski.
 What really makes this young artist stand out

+are his paintings.
 Large, abstract acrylic landscapes are executed with the

 same, consistent spontaneity, and uniquely esoteric imagination.